 The AB is a robust phenomenon that has been demonstrated across a wide range of experimental conditions.
-Our review of the literature suggests that the AB reflects the competition between targets for attentional resources, not only for working memory encoding, episodic registration, and response selection (and perhaps additional processes that have yet to be identified), but also for the enhancement of target representations and the inhibition of distractors.
-T1 processing renders these attentional resources temporarily unavailable for subsequent stimuli, thereby impairing the report of T2 at short T1-T2 lags.
-Of the current models, those proposed by Wyble et al. (2009, eSTST; Bowman & Wyble, 2007; see also Chun & Potter, 1995) and Shih (2008, attention cascade model) accommodate the largest number of empirical findings, since they incorporate capacity-limited T1 processing (episodic registration in the eSTST and encoding in the attention cascade model), which leads to the impaired attentional enhancement for subsequent targets at short T1-T2 lags.
-Although Dehaene et al. (2003), Chartier et al. (2004), Fragopanagos et al. (2005), Nieuwenhuis, Gilzenrat, et al. (2005), Nieuwenstein et al. (2009), and Taatgen et al. (2009) present somewhat related hypotheses, these models fail to incorporate mechanisms that account for several important findings (e.g., those related to T1+1 and T2+1masking in the RSVP stream).
+Our review of the literature suggests that the AB reflects the competition between targets for attentional resources, not only for working memory encoding, episodic registration and response selection (and perhaps additional processes that have yet to be identified), but also for the enhancement of target representations and the inhibition of distractors.
+T1 processing renders these attentional resources temporarily unavailable for subsequent stimuli, thereby impairing the report of the second target at short T1-T2 lags.
+Of the current models, those proposed by Wyble et al. (2009; eSTST; Bowman & Wyble, 2007; see also Chun & Potter, 1995) and Shih (2008; attention cascade model) accommodate the largest number of empirical findings as they incorporate limited capacity T1 processing (episodic registration in the eSTST and encoding in the attention cascade model) which leads to the impaired attentional enhancement for subsequent targets at short T1-T2 lags.
+Although Dehaene et al. (2003), Chartier et al. (2004), Fragopanagos et al. (2005), Nieuwenhuis et al. (2005), Nieuwenstein et al. (2009) and Taatgen et al. (2009) present somewhat related hypotheses, these models fail to incorporate mechanisms that account for several important findings (e.g., those related to T1+1 and T2+1 masking in the RSVP stream).
 Having said this, no current theory can fully account for all the findings related to this complex phenomenon.

-Irrespective of which model best fits the AB literature, our theoretical summary seems to argue for a multifactorial origin of this processing deficit: Attentional selection, working memory encoding, episodic registration, response selection, attentional enhancement and engagement, and distractor inhibition have all been implicated in limiting multitarget performance in RSVP.
-However, it is also possible that these multiple processes rely on a common capacity-limited attentional resource and that it is this resource that underlies the AB deficit.
-According to this view, the process that is responsible for the trade-off between T1 and T3 performance in the serial target experiments of Dux et al. (2008, 2009) is the same as that which underlies the AB impairment in the distractor-less design of Nieuwenstein et al. (2009) or the attenuating effect of distraction in the experiments of Olivers and Nieuwenhuis (2005, 2006)-namely, the deployment of selective attention.
-The more attention deployed for T1, because it is more salient or more task relevant or requires more encoding into working memory, the less available for processing subsequent targets.
+Irrespective of which model best fits the AB literature, our theoretical summary seems to argue for a multifactorial origin to this processing deficit: Attentional selection, working memory encoding, episodic registration, response selection, attentional enhancement and engagement, and distractor inhibition have all been implicated in limiting multi-target performance in RSVP.
+However, it is also possible that these multiple processes rely on a common capacity-limited attentional resource, and that it is this resource that underlies the AB deficit.
+According to this view, the same process that is responsible for the trade-off between T1 and T3 performance in the serial target experiments of Dux et al. (2008; 2009) is the same which underlies the AB impairment in the distractor-less design of Nieweistenin et al. (2009), or the attenuating effect of distraction in the experiments of Olivers and Nieuwenhuis (2005; 2006); namely, the deployment of selective attention.
+The more attention that is deployed for T1, either because it is more salient, more task relevant or requires more encoding into working memory, then the less that is available to process subsequent targets.
 Similarly drawing attention away from T1, either by cuing a distractor prior to T2 (e.g., Nieuwenstein, 2006) or by including distracting tasks (see above), may alleviate the T2 deficit.
-The neuroimaging evidence that AB manipulations recruit the frontal-parietal attentional networks of the brain (Hommel et al., 2006; Marois & Ivanoff, 2005) adds further weight to the view that, first and foremost, the AB represents a deficit of selective attention.
+The neuroimaging evidence that AB manipulations recruit the frontal-parietal attentional networks of the brain (Hommel et al., 2006; Marois & Ivanoff, 2005) adds further weight to the view that, first and foremost, the attentional blink represents a deficit of selective attention.
 Attention, after all, is generally regarded as the mechanism by which behaviorally relevant items, such as targets, are selectively processed over other items, such as distractors (Pashler, 1998).
-Thus, any stages of information processing that are involved in achieving that behavioral goal may be the recipients of attention and, hence, contribute to the AB deficit.
+Thus, any stages of information processing that are involved in achieving that behavioral goal may be the recipient of attention, and hence contribute to the AB deficit.